Hernandes Rodrigues

-Hernandes Rodrigues da Silva, commonly known as Hernandes Rodrigues or simply Hernandes, is a Brazilian professional footballer who plays as a left-winger, right-winger and striker for K League 1 club Daejeon Hana Citizen.
+Hernandes Rodrigues da Silva, commonly known as Hernandes Rodrigues or simply Hernandes, is a Brazilian professional footballer who plays as a forward for V.League 1 club The Cong-Viettel.

 Club career

-Grêmio
+Born in Porto Nacional, Brazil, Hernandes joined the Grêmio's Academy at the age of 18 in 2019.

-Born in Porto Nacional, Brazil, Hernandes Rodrigues joined the Grêmio's Academy at the age of 18 in 2019.
+On 12 August 2026, Hernandes moved to Vietnam, signing for The Cong-Viettel.